Cluster size determines internal structure of transcription factories in human cells: Introduction

-Brownian-dynamics simulations point to a simple and generic mechanism -- the bridging-induced attraction -- that spontaneously drives formation of many higher-order structures~\cite{Brackley2013,Brackley2016}.
-Reversible binding of multivalent transcription factors (TFs) -- or TF:polymerase (TF:pol) complexes -- to transcription units (TUs) scattered along a string of non-binding beads inevitably leads to clustering of bound TF:pol complexes without any additional energy input; in turn, these clusters organise TADs and AB compartments.
-Such microphase separation of active polymerases and TFs depends on positive feedback and is eventually arrested by entropic costs associated with crowding and looping more and more DNA~\cite{Brackley2017a}.
-When these simulations involve $2$ different kinds (or ``colours'') of TF (e.g., red and green ones) binding specifically to red and green TUs, resulting clusters often contain bound TFs of just one colour, rather than mixtures~\cite{Brackley2016}.
-Formation of such distinct clusters mimics the presence of distinct factories that specialize in transcribing different sets of genes.
-For example, active forms of RNA polymerases II and III are each housed in distinct nucleoplasmic factories that make genic and snRNA transcripts, respectively~\cite{Albert2015,Cook2001,Papantonis2013}.
+The existence of clusters prompts the question: does a typical cluster mainly contain just one kind of TF, or many different ones?
+On the one hand, microscopy experiments suggest that different factories specialize in transcribing different sets of genes, so that any one factory typically contains mainly one type of TF.
+For example, active forms of RNA polymerases II and III are each housed in distinct nucleoplasmic factories that make genic and snRNA transcripts respectively~\cite{Albert2015,Cook2001,Papantonis2013}.
 Similarly, distinct ER$\alpha$, KLF1, and NF$\kappa$B factories specialize in transcribing genes involved in the estrogen response, globin production, and inflammation~\cite{Fullwood2009,Schoenfelder2010,Papantonis2012}.
-One important consequence of this organisation is the creation of 3D networks, in which genes sharing the same TFs are co-transcribed in the same clusters, and so give contacts detected by techniques like Hi-C (a high-throughput variant of chromosome conformation capture), genome architecture mapping, and pore-C~\cite{LiebermanAiden2009,jie2016,Beagrie2017,Dotson2022}. \enlargethispage{-65.1pt}
+One important consequence of the formation of such specialized factories is the creation of 3D networks~\cite{pancaldi}, in which genes sharing the same TFs are co-transcribed in the same clusters.